 In the 1960s and 1970s, when ATC and Trail club representatives sought greater federal efforts to protect the A.T., Congress was assured that the maintenance and management of the Trail would essentially remain ATC and Trail club responsibilities, saving the government millions of dollars.
 Further, the possibility of direct involvement in the day-to-day management of the A.T. by NPS, USFS, and states concerned the ATC Board and Trail clubs.
 ATC worked diligently to guarantee the continuing role of volunteers in the management of the Trail.
 Those efforts were successful, and the Trail-maintaining clubs continue to fulfill and expand their responsibilities for local management and maintenance of the A.T. as it has grown from a privately maintained footpath into a National Scenic Trail-in effect, a linear national park.
-While the traditional Trail-maintenance responsibilities remain the clubs' most important A.T. duty, club roles have grown to include new responsibilities for land management and planning.
+While the traditional Trail-maintenance responsibilities for land management and planning.